 Is My Work Safe?
 Can Anyone View My Project?

 Your profile and project are not visible to those who are not registered members of the site (whose records are available to us), and your manuscript never appears on the site, but might be requested by agents.
 Screenplay writers make their projects available for producers and studio execs every day on websites like INK TIP and others.
-If you're concerned, keep in mind that 99.99 percent of writers are too egoistic to pinch ideas in the first place, and even if one was low enough to "steal" a story idea or a fragment of plot, it would still take them years to produce a complete book-length manuscript (if ever), and anyone who would do something like that is a lazy writer by definition and therefore demonstrates an innate inability to compete with the source writer who is supported by the resources of Algonkian Author Salon.
+If you're concerned, keep in mind that 99.99 percent of writers are too egoistic to pinch ideas in the first place, and even if one was low enough to "steal" a story idea or a fragment of plot, it would still take them years to produce a complete book-length manuscript (if ever), and anyone who would do something like that is a lazy writer by definition and therefore demonstrates an innate inability to compete with the source writer who is supported by the resources of Algonkian.

-However, if you remain concerned we advise you register your relevant work with Writers Guild of America, and you can do this via the WGA WEBSITE.
+Naturally, as an objective third party, we've got your back should anything remotely resembling the above scenario take place, however, if you remain concerned we advise you register your relevant work with Writers Guild of America, and you can do this via the WGA WEBSITE.
 The cost is $20 for non-members, $10 for members.
 You can register electronically or send them a printed copy in the mail.
 You can also register your story concept.

 Does Algonkian Author Salon Offer Courses?

 Yes.
 We have developed a comprehensive 16 module commercial novel writing program.
 We feel it is one of the best programs out there, if not *the* best, but we are naturally biased.
-You can find at ON THIS PAGE.
+You can find ON THIS PAGE.

 What is The Critique Process?